>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 Martyn Hooper: Collingwood 70-72 and in the Dockyard till 1974.
 Martyn, another apprentice and I once had a submarine to ourselves between Christmas and New Year.
 Bloody miserable it was too, even with the radio on all day.
 We’d used up our holiday entitlement and everybody else was on leave.

-Brian Lack: Collingwood 1970-72 and occasional sightings later, notably in the Prince Alfred.
+Brian Lack: Collingwood 1970-72 and occasional sightings later.

 Raymond Wright: Collingwood 1970/72.
-Socially: a couple of days out to see Manchester United.
+Socially: a couple of trips to see Manchester United.

 ~